PCSX2 Tutorial

 Here's how to increase the resolution:

-1. Go to Config > Video (GS) > Plugin Settings, as shown below:
+- Go to Settings > Graphics, as shown below:

-3. See if the higher resolution is to your liking.
+- See if the higher resolution is to your liking.
 Also, play the game some to find out if your computer can handle it at this higher resolution.
-You'll likely need to return to the video settings and test other resolutions to see what looks good and runs well.
+You'll likely need to return to the Graphics settings and test other resolutions to see what looks good and runs well.

 Q: Games get stuck at loading screen!